NOTICE TO ATTEND ETC.

 - Dividends paid on the MTG Class B share will increase the number of shares that each Share Award entitles to, in order to align the participants’ and shareholders’ interests.

-The number of MTG Class B shares that will vest depends on the achievement in relation to the relevant retention or performance criteria for the Share Award.
-The Share Awards are divided into Series A (retention based) and Series B and Series C (performance based).
+The number of MTG Class B shares that will vest depends on the level of fulfilment of the relevant performance criterion for the Share Award.

-Depending on fulfilment of the relevant retention and criterion for Share Awards of Series A and B, respectively, and the level of fulfillment for Share Awards of Series C, and on the condition that the participant is (with certain exceptions) still employed by the MTG Group, after the Vesting Period, each Share Award will vest as one (1) MTG Class B share, free-of-charge.
-For the CEO and the other senior executives vesting also requires that they own shares corresponding to a target holding in MTG, that is 100 per cent of the annual base salary, net after taxes, (the “Net Salary”) for the CEO and 50 per cent of the Net Salary for the other senior executives (the “Target Holding”).
+On the condition that the participant is (with certain exceptions) employed by the MTG Group, throughout the Vesting Period, the Share Awards will vest as MTG Class B shares, free-of-charge.
+For the CEO and the participants in Category 1, vesting also requires that they own shares corresponding to a target holding in MTG, that is 100 per cent of the annual base salary, net after taxes, (the “Net Salary“) for the CEO and 50 per cent of the Net Salary for the participants in Category 1 (the “Target Holding“).

 Costs of the Plan and effect on certain key ratios

-The Plan will be accounted for in accordance with IFRS 2 which stipulates that the Share Awards should be recorded as a personnel expense.
-Based on the SEK 251.69 Calculated Share Price; the CEO and senior executives have achieved the Target Holding; the annual employee turnover is 10 per cent; and that 50 per cent of the granted Share Awards will vest, the total cost, exclusive of social security costs, for the Plan is estimated to be approximately SEK 38 million.
-Such cost will be allocated over the years 2015-2018.
+The Plan will be accounted for in accordance with IFRS 2 which stipulates that the Share Awards should be recorded as a personnel expense over the Vesting Period.
+Based on the Share Price; the CEO and the participants in Category 1 having achieved the Target Holding; the annual employee turnover is 10 per cent; and that 50 per cent of the granted Share Awards will vest, the total cost, exclusive of social security costs, for the Plan is estimated to be approximately SEK 50 million.

-The estimated social security costs will also be recorded as a personnel expense in the income statement by current reservations.
-The social security costs are estimated to be approximately SEK 13 million with the assumptions above and an average social security tax rate of 23 per cent and an annual share price increase of 10 per cent of the MTG Class B share during the Vesting Period.
+Social security costs will also be recorded as a personnel expense in the income statement by current reservations.
+The social security costs are estimated to be approximately SEK 15 million with the assumptions above, an average social security tax rate of 22 per cent and an annual share price increase of 10 per cent during the Vesting Period.

-Each Category has a pre-determined maximum vested amount (cap) of approximately 2.0 – 3.0 times the Gross Salary, depending on the participant’s category.
+Each Category has a pre-determined maximum vested amount (“Cap“) of approximately 2.0 – 3.0 times the Gross Salary, depending on the participant’s category.
 If the vested amount exceeds the maximum amount, the number of shares each Share Award entitles the employee to receive at vesting, will be reduced accordingly.
-Assuming 100 per cent fulfilment of the retention and performance based criteria and that the respective caps have been reached the maximum cost for the Plan is approximately SEK 104 million in accordance with IFRS 2 and the maximum cost for social charges approximately SEK 95 million.
+Assuming 100 per cent fulfilment of the criteria for measuring performance and that the respective Caps have been reached the maximum cost for the Plan is approximately SEK 100 million in accordance with IFRS 2 and the maximum cost for social charges approximately SEK 30 million.

 Delivery of shares under the Plan